binkley/homebrewery-files/witch.md

 - **Mind Spike** <br>
   A cursed thorn of thought; it sears with psychic pain and leaves a lingering connection.

-- **Moonbeam** <br>
-  A ghostly column of silver flame that punishes shapeshifters and trespassers.
-Cold, radiant, and merciless&mdash;like judgment in the night.

 - **Ray of Enfeeblement** <br>
   A weakening hex that saps strength from arms and dulls the edge of steel.